9.3 Exchanges between young people and policy-makers on global issues

 Global issues exchanges with policy-makers at the international level

-On the European level, the most important framework, which will in the upcoming years (as part of Von der Leyen Presidency) host active dialogue and participation of youth on global issue policymaking, will be the Conference on the Future of Europeprocess.
-The Conference has been approved by both the European Commission and Parliament in the summer of 2020.
-It has taken the format of Pan-European, national and local discussions with EU citizens as well as take the form of extensive polling and surveys online.
+At the European level, the most important framework, which as part of the Von der Leyen Presidency, hosts active dialogue and participation of youth on global issue policymaking, is the Conference on the Future of Europe process.
+The Conference was approved by both the European Commission and Parliament in the summer of 2020.
+It will take the format of Pan-European, national and local discussions with EU citizens as well as take the form of extensive polling and surveys online.

-The goal of the Conference has been to gather public input for the preparation of strategic plan for EU development in the upcoming decades and beyond.
-This is a clear reason why the involvement of youth is important, since the issues dealt with, will impact its life in the European Union in great extent.
+The goal of the conference is to gather public input for the preparation of strategic plan for EU development in the upcoming decades and beyond.
+This is a clear reason why the involvement of youth will be important, since the issues dealt with will impact their lives in the European Union to a great extent.

-The conducted debates and consultations has been focussing discussions on a set of topics, broad enough to provide sufficient scope for all participants to provide input.
-The conference would also address cross-cutting issues related to the way the EU delivers on its policy objectives.
+The debates and consultations conducted under its umbrella focus on a set of discussion topics, broad enough to provide sufficient scope for all participants to provide input.
+The conference also addresses cross-cutting issues related to the way the EU delivers on its policy objectives.

-On a global level, the most important framework for the involvement of youth is the United Nations Youth Delegate Programme, which ensures youth voice is heard on the high-level political forum such as the UN.
+At a global level, the most important framework for the involvement of youth is the United Nations Youth Ambassador programme, which ensures the youth voice is heard on the high-level political forum such as the UN.

 Participation in decision-making is one of the key priority areas of the United Nations agenda on youth.
 One form of youth participation at the United Nations is through the inclusion of youth delegates in a country’s official delegation to the United Nations General Assembly and various functional Commissions of the Economic and Social Council.

-The roles of a youth delegate vary from country to country, but normally includes providing input to their delegation on issues related to youth and participation in their delegation’s work, such as through attending meetings and informal negotiations.
+The roles of a youth delegate vary from country-to-country, but normally includes providing input to their delegation on issues related to youth and participation in their delegation’s work, through attending meetings and informal negotiations.